 We have plenty of articles on here that can inspire you to dream about future trips.

-But we want to go even further.
+But today, we want to go even further.
 All of this dreaming is amazing, but what if you want to see new places right now?
 Then you’re in luck.
 A lot of tourist attractions all over the world allow you to visit them online.
 Virtual tours are becoming more and more popular.
-Here are some that you can visit right now, to help you overcome the time of self-isolation and waiting.
+Here are some that you can visit right now, with little to no preparation, all from your living room.